iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Convex Subgradient.md

 $$

 therefore, the point $(1 - \lambda)u_0 + \lambda u_1$ is still going to be part of the subgradient at $x$.
 Next we consider the fact that for any $u_i\rightarrow u$, the inequality is going to hold by the fact that the function is affine and the property of the limit.

+**Remarks**

+This would mean that adding the 2 subgradient preserves the convexity of both subgradient.